 News FeedBoard meetings are now hybrid!

-We meet the first Tuesday of every month except January and August, from 7:00-9:00pm.
-Meetings are held in person in room 240 of Steenbock Library (550 Babcock Dr, Madison, WI) as well as being hosted over Zoom.
-February 5, 2023
+We meet the first Tuesday of every month except January, April (replaced by our Annual Meeting), and August, from 7:00-9:00pm.
+Meetings over the summer will be held in Union South (1308 W Dayton St, Madison, WI 53715) as well as being hosted over Zoom.
+Contact preservefriends@gmail.com for the link.
+Saturday, November 4

 The Friends of the Lakeshore Nature Preserve inspires people